-6.7.14 A final report summarising the findings of the examination panel is submitted by the unattached non-examining chairperson to the head of the Department and to the relevant faculty committee charged with the evaluation of the examination results.

-- 6.7.15 Faculties have their own structures that read the examiners' reports and decide whether the subsequent actions taken are sufficient for the conferment of the degree.
+- 6.7.14 A final report summarising the findings of the examination panel is submitted by the unattached non-examining chairperson to the head of the Department and to the relevant faculty committee charged with the evaluation of the examination results. - 6.7.15 Faculties have their own structures that read the examiners' reports and decide whether the subsequent actions taken are sufficient for the conferment of the degree.
 These structures may be the academic or research committees of faculties which, in turn, advise the Faculty Board on the successful completion of the examination process.
-These committees are however not decision-making bodies, but serve to advise the Faculty Board. - 6.7.16 The power of disposal for the approval of a Doctoral examination result is handled as follows: - 6.7.16.1 If the conferment of the Doctorate is recommended unanimously by the examination panel, the Faculty Board makes the final decision.
-The Faculty Board's decision is included in the Communications Report to the EC(S) and Senate. - 6.7.16.2 If the conferment of the Doctorate is not recommended unanimously by the examination panel, the Faculty Board's decision must be included in the Recommendation Report to the EC(S) and Senate (see also par.
+These committees are however not decision-making bodies, but serve to advise the Faculty Board. - 6.7.16 The power of disposal for the approval of a Doctoral examination result is handled as follows: - 6.7.16.1 If the conferment of the Doctorate is recommended unanimously by the examination panel, the Faculty Board makes a provisional decision.
+The Faculty Board's decision is included in the Recommendation Report to the Executive Committee (Senate) for final approval on behalf of Senate, and the Executive Committee (Senate) reports this to Senate.

+- 6.7.16.2 If the conferment of the Doctorate is not recommended unanimously by the examination panel, the Faculty Board's decision must be included in the Recommendation Report to the EC(S) and Senate (see also par.
 6.8.1 further on regarding the handling of cases in dispute). - 6.7.16.3 If the examination panel unanimously recommend that the Doctorate not be conferred upon the candidate, the Faculty Board's decision must be included in the Recommendation Report to the EC(S) and Senate.
 The decision is final and no dispute process is followed.
 The non-conferment of the doctorate is included in the Recommendation Report of the Faculty Board to the EC(S) and Senate.